DannyFeliz/star-diff/README.md

     </tbody>
 </table>

-## Requirements
+## Importants notes
-Node.js version `>=8.5.0`, if you want to check out what version of node you have installed run in the terminal `node -v`
+- Node.js version `>=8.5.0`, if you want to check out what version of node you have installed run in the terminal `node -v`
+- If you suddenly start having errors, it is probably because you have exhausted the calls to the Github API, use the `-s` flag to show the statistics of the remaining calls and the time in which API calls are renewed.